George

 production and collateral projects.
 Clients have included

-Brooks Pharmacy, Time Magazine, Citizens Financial
+the former Brooks Pharmacy, Time Magazine, Citizens Financial

 Group, Shell Oil, the Rhode Island Historical Society,